Chhurpi: Consumption

 Soft chhurpi is consumed in a variety of ways, including cooking with green vegetables as savoury dishes, as a filling for momo, grinding with tomatoes and chillies for senpen (chutney) and as a soup.
 In the mountainous regions of the Himalayas, chhurpi is consumed as a substitute for vegetables because it is an excellent source of protein.

 Hard chhurpi is usually consumed by keeping it in the mouth to moisten it, letting parts of it become soft, and then chewing it like a gum.
 In this manner, one block of chhurpi can last anywhere from 30 minutes to up to five hours.

+Use as dog treats

+The production of chhurpi dog treats is a growing industry, with exports from Nepal worth Rs.
+4 billion in 2025 (about $27 million in American dollars).